Truphosah Fridah Monah spent her Fellowship at the Association of People Supporting Employment First (APSE) in Rockville, Maryland.

 During and after her studies, Fridah has worked with several organizations that are geared towards increasing access to services and information for people with disabilities and other vulnerable groups in Kenya.
 After receiving her undergraduate degree, she founded WARD and after completing her postgraduate degree she incorporated psychological services in her work with women with disabilities.

 During her study period, Fridah carried out two major academic research studies among persons with disabilities namely, Reproductive Health as a Social Challenge to Women with Disabilities, this study brought WARD to existence.
-Secondly, she carried out a study on The Psychological Consequences of the Social Exclusions facing Persons with Disabilities in Kenya.
+Secondly, she carried out a study on The Psychological Consequences of the Social Exclusions Facing Persons with Disabilities in Kenya.

-Fridah’s project sought to ensure that qualified women with disabilities in Kenya.’
-The primary goals of the project will be to ensure qualified women with disabilities get internships, contracts, and practical skills for economic development.
-In order to achieve this, she will complete a field search of the public and private sectors, partner with government policymakers, and work towards reversing the trend of unemployment among disabled women being higher than unemployment among disabled men.
+Fridah’s project sought to ensure that qualified women with disabilities in Kenya are able to secure internships, contracts, and practical skills for economic development.
+In order to achieve this, she sought out to complete a field search of the public and private sectors, partner with government policymakers, and work towards reversing the trend of unemployment among disabled women being higher than unemployment among disabled men.